 A heart transplant is a procedure in which a failing or diseased heart is removed and replaced with a healthier heart from a donor.

 Heart transplants are typically the best option when a heart is failing, and other treatment options are no longer effective.

-Causes of heart failure may include:
+Causes of congestive heart failure and end stage heart disease may include: